noraa-july-stoke/tangerine/readme.md

 # Some initial basics...
 I am implementing a route creation syntax that I believe is a lot cleaner.
-It utilizes a lambda function and an endpoint that get taken in and appended to the router, which can then be passed into the server.
+It utilizes an lambda function and an endpoint that get taken in and appended to the router, which can then be passed into the server.
 I think this could be easier for javascript developers coming into the python scene.

-i decided to use an optional lambda function that gets passed into the router i was thinking about maybe wrapping the lambdas in a named func under the hood for debugging purposes and then it would also open the door for allowing an mvc system so you could pick and choose your architecture pattern. if you pass a lambda in it gets wrapped with a name. if you pass a named function in it gets no wrapper.
+i was thinking about maybe wrapping the lambdas in a named func under the hood for debugging purposes and then it would also open the door for allowing an mvc system so you could pick and choose your architecture pattern. if you pass a lambda in it gets wrapped with a name. if you pass a named function in it gets no wrapper.